 “Secondary bacterial infections can become resistant with the repeated use of antibiotics, making it more difficult, and expensive, to treat these infections when they arise,” Dr Eckholm says.

 The intra-dermal testing process is actually quite easy—and not traumatic!—for you and your dog.
-The vet dermatologist will need to shave a 4 by 6-inch patch of hair on your dog to inject the allergens.
+The vet dermatologist will need to shave a 10 by 15cm (4 by 6in) patch of hair on your dog to inject the allergens.

 Your area vet dermatologist will inject the most common allergens in general, and the ones specific to the region where you live.
 Overall, they will test roughly 50 different items to get the best idea what your dog is reacting to.

 Your dog will react within minutes with varying degrees of redness, or no reaction at all.
-Your dog’s allergy shot will be formulated based on the severity and number of reactions.
+Your dog’s allergy injection will be formulated based on the severity and number of reactions.

-Depending on the severity of allergies, you will be required to give an allergy shot every other day for 30 days followed by once a week for a year.
+Depending on the severity of allergies, you will be required to give them an allergy injection every other day for 30 days followed by once a week for a year.
 Maintenance will depend on your dog’s response.

-For example, after a year of consistent shots, my dog only needs a shot every three to four weeks or so, which is very cost-effective to maintain.
+For example, after a year of consistent jabs, my dog only needs a shot every three to four weeks or so, which is very cost-effective to maintain.

 If you are skittish about physically giving your dog an allergy shot, there is another option!
 The alternative is sublingual immunotherapy under the tongue—SLIT for short—which is a pump you squeeze into their mouth.”About a third of people choose that route either because they’re afraid their dog will bite or they don’t want to do injections,” Dr Eckholm says.